 Students meet with a College Coach on a semester basis.
 Coaching meetings run approximately one hour weekly, and communication is regular and highly encouraged between meetings.
-Coaching is highly mobile and flexible and can be provided remotely as well for students who do not live in the Boston area.Apply Now
+Coaching is highly mobile and flexible and can be provided remotely for students who do not live in the Boston area.Apply Now

 Students receive highly intensive support around identifying their strengths and areas of need, learning and practicing critical skills and building resources to promote academic, social, emotional, and physical well-being.